 Agreements, contracts, a scope/schedule of service – terms commonly used for legal contracts & documents - we all know very well.
 These document gets signed by parties engaged, in purchasing services or products/goods in today's world.
 So why is it that some clients and/or service providers do not follow making an agreement when it comes to NDIS services?

-Within this blog article, I will discuss service agreements in detail, more particularly in the context of NDIS services and what does NDIS service agreements entail generally.
+Within this blog article, I will discuss service agreements in detail, more particularly in the context of NDIS services and what NDIS service agreements entail generally.

-As a registered NDIS provider of plan management service, we are often asked by participants and other suppliers/providers - is service agreement compulsory before commencing the NDIS services? as there are mixed ideas, some providers heavily emphasize it and some don’t even talk about it.
+We are often asked by participants and other suppliers/providers - is service agreement compulsory before commencing the NDIS services? as there are mixed ideas, some providers heavily emphasize it and some don’t even talk about it.

-When it comes to NDIS agreements and whether you should be signing one in the first place, I should say - the answer depends upon many factors ex: who the service provider is (NDIS registered or unregistered provider), what type of service you are receiving from whom, the length of your service with the service provider while receiving the service in your NDIS plan, for example -
+So lets delayer - When it comes to NDIS agreements and whether you should be signing one in the first place, I should say - the answer depends upon many factors ex: who the service provider is (NDIS registered or unregistered provider), what type of service you are receiving from whom, the length of your service with the service provider while receiving the service in your NDIS plan, for example -

 TYPE OF PROVIDER - A person with a disability may tap into services from a provider who is not an NDIS registered provider.
 These could be businesses that do not necessarily just operate within NDIS.
 As a business, they may be following all good practices and the industry codes but may not do service agreements in the format, as you expect a registered NDIS Provider may do.